 In an infrastructure BSS, the Interworking element contains signaling for HeSSs.
 The HESSID is a 6-octet MAC address that identifies the HeSS.
 The HESSID value shall be identical to one of the BSSIDs in the HeSS.
 The HESSID is a globally unique identifier that identifies a set of higher-layer services and the authentication credentials required to access them.

 NOTE—This standard assumes that the HESSID field in the Interworking element is administered consistently across all BSSs in an HeSS.

+NOTE—The concept of an HeSS is orthogonal to an ESS, and any SSIDs can be used by the BSSs that provide access to the HeSS.
+For more information on HeSS, refer to Wi-Fi Alliance documents [Bx] and [By].

 In the MIB, change (in the DESCRIPTION of dot11HESSID):